 Hits and sold-out concerts notwithstanding, ZZ Top had zero credibility with rock critics.
 Consumer press generally ignored the trio.
 But the trade press minded the business and saw the dollars flying around, so there we were.

-I met the band in a suite at the Fairmont Hotel in Dallas and interviewed them on Saturday, Nov.
+We met in a suite at the Fairmont Hotel in Dallas for our interview on Saturday, Nov.
 29, two days after Thanksgiving and at the tail end of the “Fandango!” tour’s second leg.

 The guys were cordial if not friendly.
 I was the trade press, but they were still a bit wary.
 My hair was long and I was from the West Coast.
 And we were in Big D, your basic “Dee-Eff-Dubya Metra-plex,” not hippie-friendly Austin.